tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 ~~~
           SS = KDF(SS', SSLen)
 ~~~

-TBD: Discuss use of JOSE/COSE context specific data.

 In Direct Key Agreement mode, the output of the KDF MUST be a key of the same length as that used by encryption algorithm.
 In Key Agreement with Key Wrapping mode, the output of the KDF MUST be a key of the length needed for the specified key wrap algorithm.